-VMAGROUP works with a range of organisations internationally on the recruitment of interim managers in communications, digital and marketing.
+VMAGROUP works with a range of organisations internationally on the recruitment of interim, contract and temporary managers in communications, digital and marketing.

 Over the years, the interim managers we have worked with have told us that the top five reasons they decided to specialise in interim management are:

 - Challenge and variety of work

 - Broadening skillset and sector experience

 - Distance from internal politics